Steep living costs mean that many of us are feeling the pinch, which might prompt us to explore ways we can keep bills down.

 Even if you’re confident you don’t have any duplicate policies, make sure you check the small print of any cover you have, so that you can be certain it meets your needs.

 If you find there are any policy features that are either too basic or more than you need, you might be able to adjust your cover.
-Your best bet is to call your insurer and outline the changes you need, they’ll be able to tell you how any alterations might impact your premiums and whether you’ll have to pay an administration fee to amend your cover.
+Your best bet is to call your insurer and outline the changes you need, they’ll be able to tell you how any changes might impact your premiums and whether you’ll have to pay an administration fee to amend your cover.

 2. Buying new instead of used